aws-samples/amazon-dynamodb-labs/content/hands-on-labs/dynamodb-opensearch-zetl/ddb-os-zetl-chapter06.en.md

         --aws-sigv4 aws:amz:${METADATA_AWS_REGION}:es \
         --user "${METADATA_AWS_ACCESS_KEY_ID}:${METADATA_AWS_SECRET_ACCESS_KEY}"
     ```

+    With the model created, OpenSearch can now use Bedrock's Titan embedding model for processing text.
+An embeddings model is a type of machine learning model that transforms high-dimensional data (like text or images) into lower-dimensional vectors, known as embeddings.
+These vectors capture the semantic or contextual relationships between the data points in a more compact, dense representation.

+    The embeddings represent the semantic meaning of the input data, in this case product descriptions.
+Words with similar meanings are represented by vectors that are close to each other in the vector space.
+For example, the vectors for "sturdy" and "strong" would be closer to each other than to "warm".

  1. Now we can test the model.
 If you recieve results back with a "200" status code, everything is working properly.
     ```bash
       curl --request POST \